jetaggart/stream-sms-draft/README.md

   };
   ```

 The function makes a `POST` request to the `backend` with a `body` that includes a `phoneNumber` (message recipient), and a `message` to send.
-Then, if the `backend` is successful, the `if (sent)` will change our form input to indicate the message was sent.
+Then, if the `backend` is successful (`if(sent)`) we change our form input to indicate the message was sent, and set our message back to the default.

-There are plenty of ways to indicate a successful send, but just changing the `phoneNumber` state seemed keeps our tutorial nicely scoped.
+There are plenty of ways to indicate a successful send, but just changing the `phoneNumber` state  keeps our tutorial nicely scoped.

 ### Reminder Endpoint

+OK, so we have sent our reminder to the `backend`.
+How do we send it from there to a phone?

 The endpoint for sending reminders is shown below.
+The `body` is the SMS text that will get sent to your phone.
 Notice what we will need to establish a Twilio phone number, `client`, `SID`, and `TOKEN` for this to work.
 We'll set that up next.

 <!-- https://gist.github.com/isaidspaghetti/f08060c8d0be30b1948d80803acb5ee2 -->
 ```javascript